finos/common-cloud-controls/docs/governance/community-guidelines/templates/charter.md

 This [WG] will remain compliant with all applicable community [policies].
 At the guidance of the WG Lead, this group will seek to implement [recommendations] set forth by the Community Structure WG.

+<* Note:*** Refer to [Community Organization](../recommendations/community-organisation.md#roles-definition-for-a-working-group) for more information about WG composition. *>

 ### Membership

 The membership structure of this working group:

+- WG Lead: <*name of the WG lead*>
 - SC Sponsor: <*name of the SteerCo member who sponsored formation or continuation of this group*>

-- WG Lead: <*name of the WG lead*>
+### Sub-Groups

 - This group <*is or is not*> authorized to create independent sub-groups. <*Any additional details*>

-<* Note:*** Refer to [Community Organization](../recommendations/community-organisation.md#roles-definition-for-a-working-group) for more information about WG composition. *>

-### Meeting Cadence
+### Meetings & Communication

-* This working group will use the mail group <ccc-[wg-name]@lists.finos.org> for regular communications.
+- This working group will use the mail group <ccc-[wg-name]@lists.finos.org> for regular communications.
-* <*Specify the types of meetings this working group will have in order to discuss the working group specific matters and their frequency*> (Please refer to [meetings](../recommendations/communication.md#meetings) for more information).
+- <*Specify the types of meetings this working group will have in order to discuss the working group specific matters and their frequency*> (Please refer to [meetings](../recommendations/communication.md#meetings) for more information).
-* <*Specify the types of meetings this working group will have to collaborate with other CCC working groups and their frequency*>.
+- <*Specify the types of meetings this working group will have to collaborate with other CCC working groups and their frequency*>.
-* A group member should represent this [WG] on any calls scheduled by the [SC] for participation by the full CCC project community.
+- A group member should represent this [WG] on any calls scheduled by the [SC] for participation by the full CCC project community.

 ### Changes